ajitagupta/book-library-crud-api/README.md

 ![Eureka online](https://i.ibb.co/Kzf9d28/eureka-online.png "Eureka online")

 Eureka has to be enabled on each microservice so that it becomes visible to the Eureka Server.
-This is done in each service's `application.properties` and with a new dependency in eacb `pom.xml`.
+This is done in each service's `application.properties` and with a new dependency in each `pom.xml`.

 ### Note